ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 DDEV can be useful to locally simulate a production cluster.

-- See [Clustering using DDEV](clustering_using_ddev.md) to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.
+- See [clustering using DDEV](clustering_using_ddev.md) to add Elasticsearch, Solr, Redis or Memcached to your DDEV installation.
 - See [Ibexa Cloud and DDEV](ibexa_cloud_and_ddev.md) to locally run an Ibexa DXP project using DDEV.

 ## Stop or remove the project

 If you need to stop the project to start it again latter, use `ddev stop`.
-Afterwards, a `ddev start` will run the project in the same state.
+Afterward, a `ddev start` runs the project in the same state.

 If you want to fully remove the project:

-- delete the DDEV elements without backup: `ddev delete --omit-snapshot && rm -rf ./ddev`;
+- delete the DDEV elements without backup: `ddev delete --omit-snapshot && rm -rf ./ddev`
 - remove the project folder: `cd .. && rm -r my-ddev-project`

 If [additional hostnames](#hostnames-and-domains) have been used, you must clean the hosts file.